This is the second part of our team profile for DC Comics’ Outsiders. It covers the 1986-1992 span.

 The Outsiders were reunited with Batman a second time, to fight Eclipso on the San Diablo island.
-The godlike villain forced the Moon in orbital synch, to permanently eclipse the area.
+The godlike villain forced the Moon into orbital synch, to permanently eclipse the area.

-Batman’s experience with Eclipso was instrumental in winning the day.
-The Moon could also resume its normal course before massive damage started.
+Batman’s experience in opposing Eclipso was instrumental in winning the day.
+The Moon could also resume its normal course before massive damage accrued.

 Thought there was passing tension with Geo-Force, the Outsiders and the Batman mended fences.

 Traitors and snakes